Da Wo Es Schön Ist

 Keywords such as landscape, homeland, dreariness, diary, documentation and trauma roughly outline this German living room.

 Drawing-wise, I have begun a concept that can no longer be imposed in an opinion-neutral way.
 If I was initially an opponent of titles, they suddenly imposed themselves on me, fell out of the media world and attached themselves to my aesthetic memory.

 How do I unite my protest, my opinion about a political situation, about a mood with the simple means of drawing?

 The drawing appears as a kind of echo of my reflections.
 Events overlap.
 First Corona, now the war in Ukraine.
 The drawing also becomes an echo of the emotional retreat.
 It becomes my personal retreat, analysing, waiting, belatedly evaluating.

-What is going on inside me when I experience growing right-wing pressure, Corona measures, or their consequences?
-What does this mean for me, for my microcosm, for my family, and how is it reflected when I become artistically active?
+What is going on inside me when I experience growing legal pressure, Corona measures, or their consequences?
+What does this mean for me, for my microcosm, for my family, and how does it manifest itself when I become artistically active?

-I worked out the whole series on very old graph paper, a paper from long ago.
-The graph paper as a metaphor for past German clichés or for Germanness as a cultural construct.
+I worked out the whole series on very old graph paper, a paper from a long time ago.
+The graph paper as a metaphor for past German clichés or for Germanness as a cultural construct – petty, correct, square, exact.”

 Opening hours: Wed. – Sat., 13:00 – 18:00 and by appointment